bottkars/azure-pcf-opsman-powershell/README.md

    - Windows 10 or Server 2016 Machine with at least 20GB Disk Space (SSD recommended)
    - Pre Configured  Certificates OR openssl ( can be installed with prepare_utils.ps1)
    - Powershell 5
-   - AZureStack / ASDK runnin 1811
+   - AzureStack / ASDK runnin 1811
    - omcli and PIVPOSH ( can be installed with prepare_utils.ps1)
    - a customized env.json file in the users $HOME, see [example](/env.example.json)
    - read the documentation, twice